MARKBLAYD/Crypto-Algorithms-CSharpPython/README.md

 # KerberosProtocolSimulator
-Educational project: Kerberos authentication protocol simulation via TCP Sockets (C#)
+Educational project: Implementation of cryptographic algorithms and standards (GOST, RSA, Fiat-Shamir, etc.) in C#